mcdoh/labelmaker/README.md

 # Labelmaker

 [Labelmaker](https://labelmaker.xyz) is a simple web tool for generating text-based images, perfect for creating [decals](https://kb.tabletopsimulator.com/game-tools/decal-tool/) in [Tabletop Simulator](https://www.tabletopsimulator.com/).
-Just append your desired text to the `labelmaker.xyz/` and Labelmaker will return an image, no design tools required!
+Just append your desired text to `labelmaker.xyz/` and Labelmaker will return an image, no design tools required!
 A few options are available via query string parameters: font, color, outline, and size.
 The homepage offers a form to make things a bit easier.

 ![Risky business](/priv/static/images/ukraine_1024x512.png)